PLYMOUTH CLOG DANCERS

 The costume, based on a 19th century mill girls' working clothes, is made by the members themselves and is highlighted and personalised by hand embroidery on the apron.

-The Maids pride themselves that they give of their best when performing out, they look good, they work as a team, but most importantly they enjoy themselves!
+The dancers pride themselves that they give of their best when performing out, look good, work as a team, and most importantly enjoy themselves!

 New members are always welcome.

 Practices are held on Thursday evenings from October to the end of April at Emmanuel Church Hall, 1 Compton Avenue.
 Mannamead, Plymouth PL3 5BZ.
 This is a fun way of keeping fit.
 Previous dance experience is not needed, just a sense of rhythm.
-For more information speak to any of the team.
+For more information speak to any of the team or contact us as indicated below.

 Due to the impact of the pandemic, Plymouth Maids have not been able to dance in public for a considerable time.
 We have commenced practise sessions but will probably not perform in public until 2022.
 We will announce any such performances in due course.
 In the meantime if you are interested in joining or wish to find out more, please see the contact details elsewhere on this site.